Introduction to Seminole Brighton Casino

 “Have Podcast, Will Travel”

-About a year ago, and then again earlier in 2018, I set up a CafePress merchandise shop for clothing and other items with my Professor Slots.
-This visit was an opportunity to provide some of these items to family at the usual 100% discount.
+A year before this trip, something I still offer, I set up an online store for selling shirts, travel mugs, and other Professor Slots branded merchandise.
+This visit was an opportunity to provide some of these items to family at their usual 100% family discount.

 Again, I wish I could do this for you instead of just for my dad’s birthday.
 So, I asked my dad, Jon, and his wife, Barb, and their married friends Dave and Lois if there was anything they’d like from the site.
 They picked out a few things, and I ordered them.